maxcauch/robust-validation/README.md

 This repository contains the code for replication of the results in the paper "Robust Validation: Confident Predictions Even When Distributions Shift
 " by XXXX-1, XXXX-4, XXXX-8 and XXXX-6.

 We note that all the R and python files are compatible to be run with the latest version of all the packages used.
-Simply doing install.packages(<package name> for R packages used and pip install <package name> for python packages will suffice.
+Simply doing install.packages ("package name") for R packages used and pip install "package name" for python packages will suffice.

 To generate Figures 1 and 5, run the file code/Make Figs 1, 5 part 1.ipynb  and code/Make Figs 1, 5 part 2.ipynb